 A value can consist of billions of columns and can be dynamic.
 Imagine a schemaless SQL database, or a document database, inside a key-value store.

 Wide-column data stores are scalable and can hold up to petabytes of data.
 Their use cases vary, such as time-series data (like CPU use over time for multiple servers), financial data marketing, internet of things (IoT) data, and graph data.

 Popular databases of this type include Cassandra, HBase, Bigtable, and Cosmos DB.

 Other NoSQL databases

-Search engines are NoSQL databases that specialize in finding data content.
+Search engine databases specialize in finding data content.
 They typically support complex search queries, full-text search, result ranking and grouping, and distributed search for high scalability.
 Elasticsearch, Solr, and Splunk are popular search engines.

 You may have noticed by now that Cosmos DB, a cloud database running in Azure, is a database that does just about everything.
-There are various multi-model databases, or databases that can store data in multiple ways, like this.
+There are several multi-model databases that can store data in multiple ways.
 Amazon has its own DynamoDB, which is a multi-model database running in AWS.

 There are some limitations to multi-model databases.
 You can’t use the different approaches in a single database, for example, but you can create multiple instances and use a different method on each.